RandomComputerUser/FancyLighting/README.md

 - Rearranged some settings in the config
 - Made some UI tweaks in the config
 - Updated some config tooltips and labels
+- Fixed a bug causing extra gore to spawn with Smooth Lighting enabled
+- Fixed some uncommon graphical glitches